sahiljoshi515/sahiljoshi515.github.io/_pages/about.md

 News
 ======
-- I recently completed my second semester and have finished 3 of the 6 required courses in my Ph.D. program.
-My first research paper, [“RACE Attention: A Strictly Linear-Time Attention for Long-Sequence Training,”](https://arxiv.org/abs/2510.04008) was accepted at ICLR 2026!
+- I recently completed my third semester and have finished 4 of the 6 required courses in my Ph.D. program.
+Our recent work, ["Scout Before You Attend: Sketch-and-Walk Sparse Attention for Efficient LLM Inference"](https://arxiv.org/abs/2602.07397) was accepted to ICML 2026!
+- My first research paper, ["RACE Attention: A Strictly Linear-Time Attention Layer for Training on Outrageously Large Contexts"](https://arxiv.org/abs/2510.04008) was accepted to ICLR 2026!

 Awards & Service
 ======